 The guarantee protects the lender rather than the borrower against losses.
 Borrowers remain fully responsible for their mortgage payments and any shortfall in the normal way.

 Lenders will pay the government a commercial fee for each mortgage that they guarantee, which covers the expected cost of the scheme for the taxpayer.

-See the Help to Buy website for more details on both types of the scheme.
+See the Help to Buy website for more details on these 2 types of the scheme.

 The government also helps social tenants and other first-time buyers to buy a home through shared ownership schemes.